dimonrmp/Real-Time-Bus-Tracker/README.md

 ## Real-time locations of MBTA's transportation

+### Description of the project

+The project teaches how to work with Mapbox mapping library to pull in data asynchronously and display map elements.
+It is also illustrates how to use MBTA API to source real-time data of the Boston MBTA buses and how to use mapping libraries to display the live location of the busses on a map.

 ### How to Run
 - Sign up for an account with Mapbox and generate your own API key